REMnux/docker/jsdetox/README.md

 # JSDetox Malware Analysis Tool for JavaScript Deobfuscation

-This image encapsulates the [JSDetox][1] malware analysis tool for JavaScript deobfuscation by [@sven_t][2].
+This Dockerfile represents a Docker image that encapsulates the [JSDetox][1] malware analysis tool for JavaScript deobfuscation by [@sven_t][2].
 To run JSDetox after installing Docker, use the following command:

     sudo docker run --rm -p 3000:3000 remnux/jsdetox